jon-batscha/snowflake-workflow/README.md

 - https://github.com/jon-batscha/config-csv-ingestion
 - https://github.com/jon-batscha/s3_triggered_ingestion

-to quickly set up a system to move your data from snowflake into Klaviyo, either for a one-off migration or as a recurring cron-job.
+to set up a system to move your data from snowflake into Klaviyo, either for a one-off migration or as a recurring cron-job.

 ## Component Files